danieljakots/feeds2html/README.md

 1. Put the script somewhere
 2. Install python packages *jinja2* and *feedparser*
+3. Make a list of the feeds you're interested in, in a text file
-3. Run the script
+4. Run the script with the path of the text file as the argument
-4. Serve the html page
+5. Serve the html page